 All staff who have interactions with overseas students or programs delivered to overseas students are required to have an understanding of the University's obligations under the ESOS framework and potential implications for students arising from exercising of these obligations.

-A steering group comprising the Pro Vice-Chancellor (International), Pro Vice-Chancellor (Student Learning), Deputy Dean, Learning and Teaching, ECMS and Manager, Educational Compliance will oversee the universities response in relation to the audit report.
+A steering group comprising the Pro Vice-Chancellor (International), Deputy Dean, Learning and Teaching, ECMS and Manager, Educational Compliance is overseeing implementation of the Auditor's recommendations, and the application for CRICOS re-registration.

-Learning and Quality Support (LQS) submitted the ESOS audit of evidence demonstrating how the University complies with the National Code of Practice for Providers of Education and Training to Overseas Students 2018 for the Audit, and will update its details prior to submitting it to TEQSA with the application for CRICOS re-registration.
+Education Quality prepared the ESOS Audit of Evidence, demonstrating how the University complies with the National Code of Practice for Providers of Education and Training to Overseas Students 2018 for the Audit, and will update its details prior to submitting it to TEQSA with the application for CRICOS re-registration.

 ESOS guide (Audit of Evidence)

-The University ESOS guide has been prepared by Learning and Quality Support in order to provide staff with a detailed summary that addresses how the University meets the requirements of each of the eleven standards of the National Code 2018.
+The University ESOS guide has been prepared in order to provide staff with a detailed summary that addresses how the University meets the requirements of each of the eleven standards of the National Code 2018.
 Supporting evidence is contained within each standard including embedded links and operational and strategic documents.

-The ESOS guide is a working document that may require regular updating and advice from multiple areas across the University.
+The ESOS guide is a working document that requires regular updating and advice from multiple areas across the University.

-Please contact Learning and Quality Support directly for general information about ESOS, or with proposed updates or amendments to the information contained in the ESOS guide.
+Please contact International Compliance directly for general information about ESOS, or with proposed updates or amendments to the information contained in the ESOS guide.

-The University must comply with the obligations under ESOS and the National Code in order to remain registered to deliver programs to overseas students in Australia.
+The University must comply with its obligations under ESOS and the National Code in order to remain registered to deliver programs to overseas students in Australia.
 To assist staff working with international students or those involved in the delivery of programs to international students an ESOS training course has been developed to help them understand the University’s obligations under the ESOS Framework.

 Staff are required to complete the course as part of the induction program.